conorheffron/docs/docs/cloud/gcpm/architecture.md

 ---
 # Reference architecture for Google Cloud

 Kdb+ is the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system.
 Kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.

+Kx clients can lift and shift their kdb+ plants to the cloud and leverage virtual machines (VM) with storage.
+This is the classic approach that relies on the existing licence.
+To benefit more from the cloud technology it is recommended to migrate to KX Insights.

+Kx Insights provides a range of tools to build, manage and deploy kdb+ applications in the cloud.
+It supports interfaces for deployment and common &quot;Devops&quot; orchestration tools such as Docker, Kubernetes, Helm, etc. It supports integrations with major cloud logging services.
+It provides a kdb+ native REST client, Kurl, to authenticate and interface with other cloud services.
+Kx Insights also provides kdb+ native support for reading from S3 object storage, and a packaging utility, QPacker to build and deploy kdb+ applications to the cloud.
+By taking advantage of Kx Insights suite of tools, developers can quickly and easily create new and integrate existing kdb+ applications on AWS.

+Deployment
+-   Qpacker - A packaging utility that supports q, python and c libraries.
+-   Detailed guide to using Helm and Kubernetes to deploy kdb+ applications to the cloud.

+Service Integration
+-   Qlog - Integrations with major cloud logging services
+-   Kurl - Native kdb+ REST client with authentication to cloud services.

+Storage
+-   Kdb+ Object Store - Native support for reading and querying S3 object storage.

 ## Architectural components